-BUILDING AND CONSTRUCTION TRADES: Includes, but not limited to, plumbing, electrical, carpentry, painting, masonry, roofing and building foundations.
+BUILDING AND CONSTRUCTION TRADES: Includes, but not limited to, plumbing, electrical, carpentry, painting, masonry, roofing, excavation, building foundations, and contractor storage yards.

 BUILDING FOOTPRINT: The area encompassed by a building's outer wall at ground level including all projections in new construction.
 See Figure 8.1 that is illustrative of this term.